tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 **FLOPs** is how we measure the computational cost of a model.
 FLOPs stands for Floating Point Operations.

 **FLOP/s** (FLOPs per second) is different; it measures hardware performance.

+## June 13, 2026

+A language model has two phases.
+Pre training and post training.
+Pre training mostly happens with self-supervised learning on a large low quality internet data.

+Fine tuning is required to refine the model.
+Two famous post training methods are

+1. **Supervised fine tuning**: Traing the model on high quality instructions data.
+So a model is trained for not just **text completion** but on conversations.

+2. **Preference fine tuning**: Finetuned model so that it aligns with human preferences.
+Use **Reinforcement Learning** (RL).

+## Sampling

+Limits the number of tokens that are selected for picking next output token.
+A model generates a logits vectors.
+Next we send these logits to softmax functions.

+### Temperate

+Sampling technique where you divide each value in logits vector with temperatue.
+So If temperatue is high, the most common token will be reduced more.
+So the model with hight temperate is less determinsitic and more creative

+WIth low tempeartue, more common logits tokens are not affected so model is more deterministic.
+In a temperature of zero, no temperatue division is applied.

+### Greedy Sampling

+Choose the token with hightest probabilty .
+Works great for classification model like spam filter.

+### LogProbablities

+Anwhere you apply log, think of squeezing it.
+Usually with probablities with long end tail, log of those values is easy to comprehend.
+So taking log base 10 of softwmax probablities is often done .
+It also fixes underflow problem?

+Alos most companies hide their LogProb APIS ? why

+### Top-k

+so before we send logits to softwmax function, we can only allow k values to be sejnd.
+The size of logits is queal to vocabular size and computing softwtmax is expensive compute.

+### Top-p

+Instead of having fixed k size logitst , we can make it dynamic.
+So this value of p depends on cumulative probablities , we start with descending order of logits probablities and then we can stop from descending order if the sum of probabities is equal to k .

+Emeperically it works great than top-k.

+How does a model knows when to stop?

+1. Restirct no of toeksn? but we could have incomplete resposne

+2. Use End of Sequence toekn ? liek

+3. What else?